ChadDa3mon/BookmarX.AI/README.md

 # BookmarX.AI
+(Still very much a work in progress, calling this an Alpha release would be generous)

 I read a lot, and I come across a lot of great links.
 Sometimes I'm at work, but most of the time I'm on my phone.
 Having almost zero attention spam or working memory, I want a way to store these articles so I can find them later, if need be.